South Korea at a Glance

 Daejeon is located two hours south of Seoul and is a major traffic hub.
 Expats living in South Korea will probably stop here on their way from Seoul to Busan or from Gwangju.
-The area is also developing into a major science and technology center.
-On the other hand, temples, national parks, hot springs and natural wonders are located here as well.
+The area has also developed into a major science and technology center.
+On the other hand, temples, national parks, hot springs, and natural wonders are located here as well.

 The provinces of North and South Gyeongsang are located here.
-South Korea’s southeast mostly offers the tourist attractions, cultural assets and historical places.
+South Korea’s southeast is mostly known for tourist attractions, cultural assets, and historical places.
 However, the most outstanding natural resources of this region are the Hallyeosudo Waterways.
-Busan, South Korea’s principal port and second largest city, is located here too.
+Busan, South Korea’s principal port and second-largest city, is located here too.
 Andong, on the other hand, is a treasure trove of Confucian tradition and one of the last vestiges of traditional life in South Korea.

-Expats living in South Korea’s island province Jejudo are truly at luck.
+Expats living in South Korea’s island province Jejudo are truly in luck.
 Not only is Jejudo the best preserved place in the entire nation, it is also often referred to as “Little Hawaii.”
-The beaches, waterfalls and hiking trails make it a popular honeymoon destination.
+The beaches, waterfalls, and hiking trails make it a popular honeymoon destination.
 Nature enthusiasts will also feel right at home in Jejudo.
 After all, the island is home to over 2,000 different species.